mohammadtaherri/flutter_challenges/articles/flutter_adaptive_ui_readme.md

 You must pass an object of **AdaptiveLayoutDelegate** to this param.

-The **AdaptiveLayoutDelegate** is an abstract class and so you must use its implementations.
+The **AdaptiveLayoutDelegate** is an abstract class and so you must implement a custom class.

+don't worry!!!

 I have provided some custom implementations for you.